devhammed/laravel-brick-money/README.md

 ```

 > The reason for using `DECIMAL(36, 18)` in the separate column example is to accommodate cryptocurrencies with very
-> high precision like ETH that uses 18 decimal places, you can reduce the scale and precision to match your project
+> high precision like ETH that uses 18 decimal places, you can reduce or increase the scale and precision to match your
-> requirements.
+> project requirements.

 #### `CurrencyCast`